How to Choose the Best Mexico Insurance for your Vacation

 Do You Need Travel Medical Evacuation Coverage?

-While travel medical insurance sometimes features medical evacuation coverage as part of the plan, it's usually limited.
-It often will fly you to the nearest medical facility, which means it won't take you home.
+While travel medical insurance often features medical evacuation coverage as part of the plan, it is usually limited to the nearest adequate medical facility, which means it will not necessarily take you home.

 The cost of medical evacuation insurance varies depending on the details of your trip, but on average, expect to pay about $100 for one week of coverage, or about $300 per year.
 As you might imagine, this is a lot less than what you'd pay out of pocket to be flown to your home hospital!